By Carolynne Dear for Expat Parent

-I’m meeting Melita Hunter, a freelance organic stylist from Sydney who, along with her advertising designer husband Rory, ended up in possession of Song Saa, a couple of dreamy desert islands in the Gulf of Thailand, which is today a thriving, luxury eco-resort.
-Their story is one of chance and of grabbing every opportunity that came their way.
+I’m meeting Melita Hunter, a freelance organic stylist from Sydney who, along with her advertising designer husband Rory, ended up in possession of Song Saa, a couple of neglected, desert islands in the Gulf of Thailand.
+Strewn with rubbish, their forests chopped down and the waters polluted to the point where the marine life had all-but-disappeared, Song Saa is now a thriving, luxury eco-resort.
+But it’s taken a decade of hard toil and a lot of imagination to get them to where they are.
+The Hunters’ story is one of chance, hard-work and of determination.

 And then, just as they were settling into Auckland life, Rory was invited to transfer to New York.
 “I just thought ‘wow’, what an opportunity,” says Hunter, who figured she could use the move to formalise her design training with some study, while soaking up the creativity that life in the Big Apple had to offer.

 And then, completely out of the blue, just as they were packing up for the big move, Rory received an offer from a design agency in Phnom Penh.

 “It was so random,” laughs Hunter.
 “We were like, Cambodia?
 No way, we’re off to New York!”

 Intrigued, the couple had a look online.
 “And there was nothing.
 It was 2005 so the internet wasn’t quite what it is today, but even so, apart from the war and the Khmer Rouge, there was absolutely no information about Cambodia whatsoever.
 Nothing remotely helpful.”